ryanmalcolmbland/ticket-lifecycle/README.md

 <br />

 <h1>Final Result:</h1>
-<h2>A complete tciket lifecycle is established, ensuring efficient creation, management, and closure of support requests in alignment with defined SLAs and service workflows.</h2>
+<h2>A complete ticket lifecycle is established, ensuring efficient creation, management, and closure of support requests in alignment with defined SLAs and service workflows.</h2>